alanboy/stuff/blog/_posts/2020-08-03-my-leadership-principles.markdown

 ## Kindness
 Everything you do, do it with kindness.
 If you say yes, do it with kindness, when you say no, do it with kindness.

-I can be very pushy and demanding.
-Especially with my own managers.

 Embrace discomfort.

 ## Managing up
 Always considering what my manager cares for.
 Do I work for a bigger cause, or do I work for him/her?

+I can be very pushy and demanding.
+Especially with my own managers.

+The idea: **Treat your managers as your customers.**

 ## Considerations
 It's been difficult for me to stop considering alternatives and something definitive